bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_three_similarity_plots.rst

 .. image:: /images/action_ex3A_cosine_combo_pca.png

-Example 3B: Similarity plots of audio features
+Example 3B: Dissimilarity plots of audio features
 ====================================================

 In order to work with audio features, we use the Bregman toolkit, specifically the AudioDB class.
 The audio MFCC data has some Nan values, so we use a masked array to eliminate these.
 The visualizations show Euclidean and cosine distances with and without PCA.
 As you can see, there is some difference depending on the distance function used.